vencordthemer/vencordthemer/README.md

 ## Hi there 👋

-I am a discord theme creator for Vencord/BetterDiscord and I an working on a theme right now!
+I am a discord theme creator for Vencord/BetterDiscord

 My themes: